2030 framework for climate and energy policies

 While the EU is making good progress towards meeting its climate and energy targets for 2020, an integrated policy framework for the period up to 2030 is needed to ensure regulatory certainty for investors and a coordinated approach among Member States.

-The framework presented by the European Commission on 22 January 2014 seeks to drive continued progress towards a low-carbon economy.
+The framework presented by the European Commission in January 2014 seeks to drive continued progress towards a low-carbon economy.
 It aims to build a competitive and secure energy system that ensures affordable energy for all consumers, increases the security of the EU's energy supplies, reduces our dependence on energy imports and creates new opportunities for growth and jobs.

 Reducing greenhouse gas emissions by 40%